davids7788/QUBO-V2/README.md

 ## Simplified Simulation
 A simplified simulation is employed to compute the path of positrons through a dipole magnet and the interaction with a tracking detector.
-To run the simulation the following arguments are needed:
+To run the simulation, the following arguments are needed:
    * `config_file:` configuration of the simulation, see [here](docs/simplified_simulation_input.md)
-   * `ptarmigan_file:` particles (positrons) form output file of ptarmigan in .h5 format, see [here](https://github.com/tgblackburn)
+   * `ptarmigan_file:` particles (positrons) from the output file of ptarmigan in .h5 format, see [here](https://github.com/tgblackburn)
    * `geometry_file:` file of the detector configuration in .csv format
    * `target_folder:` folder to which results are saved